SZun/Bottled/README.md

 # Bottled

 An e-commerce site which allows users to purchase different craft beverages to be shipped to their current location.
-This application uses solely ES6 on both the client and server-sides.
+This application was built using React,Redux,Node,Express & MongoDB as its fundemental building blocks, & uses solely ES6 on both the client and server-sides.

 ## [Deployed Here](https://quiet-forest-84841.herokuapp.com/)